Sathvik-Chowdary-Veerapaneni/langchain-opensearch/README.md

 This package represented the extraction of `OpenSearchVectorStore` from `langchain_community`.
 My key changes included:

 - `langchain_opensearch/vectorstores.py`: Migrated `OpenSearchVectorStore`, updated imports to `langchain-core`, and optimized the `add_texts` method.
-- `tests/test_vectorstores.py`: Added comprehensive unit and mock tests to ensure functionality.
+- `tests/test_vectorstores.py`: Added comprehensive unit and mock tests to ensure functionality (8 tests, all passing)..
 - `pyproject.toml`: Defined the package's dependencies.
 - `.devcontainer/*`: Configured a consistent development and testing environment using Codespaces.
 - `README.md`: Documented usage, setup, testing, and changes (this file).